 The cruise industry has taken the concerns of passengers and legislators seriously, he notes.
 In May, for example, CLIA’s member lines adopted a set of voluntary policies that set minimum standards for safety, comfort and care in the event of a mechanical failure or a shipboard emergency.
 The Passenger Bill of Rights, Peikin noted, is a legally enforceable agreement between a cruise line and its guests.

-But some consumer advocates are unimpressed with the cruise industry’s voluntary steps.
+But the cruise industry’s voluntary steps have left some consumer advocates unimpressed.
 They say that cruise lines have fought common-sense crime reporting for the better part of a decade and agreed to take these steps only because Congress was about to force their hand.

 “Cruise lines won’t give anything up unless they have to,” says Kendall Carver, chairman of the International Cruise Victims Association, which represents cruise passengers.

 The issue is far from resolved.
 The Cruise Passenger Protection Act contains several provisions that, taken together, would significantly increase government oversight.
 They include the creation of an advisory committee for passenger vessel consumer protection and the addition of a new director-level position within the Transportation Department to act as a liaison between victims of cruise crime and the federal government.
 Among other things, the law authorizes the secretary of homeland security to withhold or revoke the clearance required to operate a cruise ship if a company doesn’t report its crimes or fails to pay a penalty.

 In effect, the DOT would become the lead federal agency for cruise ship consumer protection, not unlike the role it plays in aviation consumer protection.
 The bill would also give the federal government the authority to investigate consumer complaints.
 (Related: Are cruise lines doing enough to protect their passengers?)

 The cruise lines say that they are reviewing the bill.
 Passengers are, too.